LamsyA/JIT-UNISWAP-V4-HOOK/README.md

 ### Calculation Logic

-The hook uses the current price to estimate how much liquidity should be provided.
-The formula depends on the swap size and the price returned by Chainlink.
+The hook uses the current price via chainlink to determine swaps that are eligble for JIT rebalancing.

 ## License